-This past January, in protest of the winter and my new interim job, I built a new six foot fly rod.
+This past January, in protest of the winter and my new interim job, I built a new six-foot fly rod.
 It was my first rod building project in about twenty-five years.
-I so enjoy fishing my old six-footer that I built in the early 1980s, but it is a slow action fiberglass blank and I wanted to replace it with a new, faster action graphite rod.
+I still enjoy fishing my old six-footer that I built in the early 1980s for small creeks and stocked trout, but it is a slow action fiberglass blank and I wanted to replace it with a new, faster action graphite rod.
 I was hoping I could extend my casting range another five or ten feet with a graphite rod blank.

-Those of us that like to build or create things recognize the feeling of satisfaction derived from those activities which instill a rewarding pride from a job well done.
-It’s not a sinful or boastful pride, but just a sense of the pleasure from being creative, productive, or even constructive.
-Apparently when God made us he implanted this need or desire to create; I guess that’s a condition of being created in his likeness (Genesis 1:26).
+Those of us that like to build or create things recognize the feeling of satisfaction derived from those activities which instill a sense of accomplishment from a job well done.
+It is not a sinful or boastful pride, but just a sense of the pleasure from being creative, productive, or even constructive.
+Apparently when God made us he implanted this need or desire to create; I guess that is a condition of being created in his likeness (Genesis 1:26).
 When you stop to ponder it, what amazing pleasure God must have felt by creating the universe, the world, and us.
-Awesome to contemplate, isn’t it?
+Awesome to contemplate, is it not?

-There isn’t much you can customize on a fly rod; it’s a pretty simple tool.
+There isn’t much you can customize on a fly rod; it is a pretty simple tool after all.
 The length and line weight of the blank is the driving force (in this case I was targeting a six foot length to cast a three weight line for small trout in small waters).
-Trout as small as eight inches can put a respectable bend in the rod and imitate the feeling of a twelve to fourteen incher on a five weight, eight footer.
+Trout as small as eight inches can put a respectable bend in the rod and imitate the feeling of a twelve to fourteen incher on a five-weight, eight-footer.
 I have landed twelve-inch trout, wild trout mind you, on the old six-footer which was highly satisfying.

-After selecting the rod blank characteristics, the next most “customizable” item will be the reel seat and handle.
-On a small rod such as this I prefer the “all cork” route; it’s a classic look and very light which compliments a fly rod of this minute size.
-And finally, there is the color of the rod wrappings and the writing of the owner’s/builder’s name on the butt of the blank.
+After selecting the rod blank characteristics, the next most “customizable” item will be the reel seat and handle (I highly recommend REC Components for their high-quality guides, grips, real seats, and spacers).
+On a small rod such as this I prefer the “all cork” route; it is a classic look and very light which compliments a fly rod of this minute size.
+Finally, there is the color of the rod wrappings and the writing of the owner’s/builder’s name on the butt of the blank.

 I tried out the new rod in early March, but struck out.
 I know there were still a few trout holding over from November in that Cold Creek pond, but I didn’t perceive getting as much as one little strike.
 Nonetheless, the casting was fun with the new rod and indeed I could reach a little farther than with the old fiberglass rod.